The aftermath of Operation Varsity Blues is far from over.

 “I wanted to thank you again for your great work with [our daughter], she is very excited and both Lori and I are very appreciative of your efforts and end result!”
 Giannulli allegedly emailed Singer, per CNN.

-The couple pleaded not guilty to fraud and money laundering charges in April.
+The couple have pleaded not guilty to the bribery, money laundering and fraud charges against them.

 As #CollegeCheatingScandal continues to trend, scroll through for everything we know about the scam — so far: